 For the Foodies

 Perhaps, your couple has chosen to add Vietri to their registry for everyday china — it is a popular choice.
-But with every platter and canape plate, they didn’t add one very important thing: an olive oil holder.
+But with every platter and canapé plate, they did not add one very important thing: an olive oil holder.
 If the couple likes to cook, this is a must-have — regardless of the brand of the rest of their china.
-The easy-pour container meshed with the luxe clean white Vietri design will add the pop they didn’t know they needed in their kitchen until now.
-And if you want to make the gift a full cooking experience (if that KitchenAid is already snapped up), tie it together with his and her aprons.
+The easy-pour container meshed with the luxe clean white Vietri design will add the pop they did not know they needed in their kitchen until now.
+And if you want to make the gift a full cooking experience (if that KitchenAid is already snapped up), tie it together with his and hers aprons.

 For the Jet-Setters

 Chances are, your couple has suitcases on their registry.
 But they love to travel, and you want to get them something to feed their wanderlust.
 And while donating to a honeymoon fund is an option, you could get innovative and give them the gift of constant travel with an Assouline coffee table book.
 One of the most highly regarded companies, Assouline is known for their pristine and high-class books (making this a great option for a wedding present).
 Pick up “Chic Stays,” “Mykonos Muse,” or “Ibiza Bohemia” — or make it a bundle with all three — to feed their travel desires all while adding a pop of color to their new living room.

 While simple, a picture frame will literally remind them of their big day (and how much they love each other as the years go on).
 Help them mark the momentous occasion with a sleek, yet elegant, frame.
 Once the wedding pics start to roll in, your gift will be one of the most treasured — trust me on this, it is my particular go-to gift.